XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 ## Amendment Process

 Every 256th ledger is called a "flag" ledger.
 The process of approving an amendment starts in the ledger version immediately before the flag ledger.
 When `rippled` validator servers send validation messages for that ledger, those servers also submit votes in favor of specific amendments.
-If a validator does not vote in favor of an amendment, the server uses a default vote which is defined in the source code. ([Fee Voting](fee-voting.html) also occurs around flag ledgers.)
+If a validator does not vote in favor of an amendment, that is the same as voting against the amendment.
+However, the `rippled` reference implementation has a default vote for each known amendment, which determines how a validator votes on any amendment for which that validator does not have an explicit configuration. ([Fee Voting](fee-voting.html) also occurs around flag ledgers.)
 [Updated in: rippled 1.8.1][]

 The flag ledger itself has no special contents.
 However, during that time, the servers look at the votes of the validators they trust, and decide whether to insert an [`EnableAmendment` pseudo-transaction](enableamendment.html) into the following ledger.
 The flags of an EnableAmendment pseudo-transaction show what the server thinks happened: